CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

             state=dict(type='str', default='present', choices=['absent', 'present', 'query']),
         )

 .. note::  It is recommended not to provide default values for configuration arguments.
 Default values could cause unintended changes to the object.

 Using the AnsibleModule object
 ------------------------------
-The following section creates an instance of AnsibleModule and the adds to the constructor a series of properties such as the argument_spec.
-The module should support check-mode which validates the working of a module without making any changes to the ACI object.
-The first attribute we pass to the constructor is ``argument_spec``, 2nd argument is ``supports_check_mode`` It is highly recommended that every module support check mode in this collection.
-The last element id required_if is used to specify conditional required attributes and since these modules support querying the APIC for all objects of the module's class, the object/parent IDs should only be required if ``state: absent`` or ``state: present``.
+The following section creates an instance of AnsibleModule and then adds to the constructor a series of properties such as the argument_spec.
+The module should support check-mode, which validates the working of a module without making any changes to the ACI object.
+The first attribute we pass to the constructor is ``argument_spec``; the second argument is ``supports_check_mode``.
+It is highly recommended that every module support check mode in this collection.
+The last element is required_if, which is used to specify conditional required attributes, and since these modules support querying the APIC for all objects of the module's class, the object/parent IDs should only be required if ``state: absent`` or ``state: present``.

 .. code-block:: python